 - Identify any barriers to achieving a timely permanent placement for the child; - Develop strategies and determine actions that will increase the probability of achieving a timely permanent placement for the child; and - Use the family group decision-making model whenever possible.
 Tex.
 Fam.
 Code § 263.009(b).

 H. Assessments

-Although there are certain assessments required for children removed under particular circumstances (Texas Health Steps and Required Medical Exams detailed in the Healthcare for Texas Children chapter) all children must receive a developmentally appropriate comprehensive assessment not later than the 45th day after the date a child enters the conservatorship of DFPS..
+All children must receive a developmentally appropriate comprehensive assessment not later than the 45th day after the date a child enters the conservatorship of DFPS.
 Tex.
 Fam.
 Code § 266.012(a).

 The assessment must include: